 OT is a diverse field.

 Occupational therapy as a field is very diverse; for almost every setting you can think of there is a need for an occupational therapist.
-Occupational therapist can be found working in schools, hospitals, nursing homes, private homes, and even in prisons.
+Occupational therapists can be found working in schools, hospitals, nursing homes, private homes, and even in prisons.
 They can teach people how to resume their roles as a worker, parent, caregiver, lover, homemaker etc.

 How OTs re-educate people on resuming their roles is also very diverse; they can help a mother gain strength in her arms to be able to hold her baby, they can use a driving simulator computer program to assist someone in returning to driving, or help someone set up their home to adapt for low-vision.
 The possibilities in occupational therapy are endless.